 Death, as dramatic as it is commonplace

-Whether it happens like a slap to the face, an uppercut, the ultimate shock, or whether it has already become part of our daily life, ever present like a black shadow watching and waiting, when death makes an appearance, everything falls apart and only pain remains.
+Whether it happens like a slap to the face, or whether it has already become part of our daily life, when death makes an appearance, everything falls apart and only pain remains.
 No matter how much we know about it, how much we know it will happen, it’s impossible to prepare yourself for the sense of lacking, the emptiness that nothing will ever fill again.
 Suffering the loss of a parent, facing the death of a husband or a friend, is losing a part of our lives.
 We will never have another mother or father; we’ll never again have this person by our side.
 Grief must not be underestimated, and it takes time to recover.
 A relatively long time that we must accept in order to learn to live again.

 Grief as great as the attachment